-It is expected that all issues will be resolved at the lowest level.
-Students will attempt to resolve issues with their professor or advisor, as appropriate.
-If the issue cannot be resolved, the Department Chairperson will be consulted.
-A written appeal to the appropriate Dean is made if the matter cannot be resolved at the department level (see Graduate School Academic Catalog).
+First, students should attempt to resolve issues with their professor or advisor, as appropriate.
+Second, if necessary, to resolve issues with the program coordinator.
+If the issue cannot be resolved at the program level, the Department Chairperson will be consulted.
+A written appeal to the appropriate Dean is made if the matter cannot be resolved at the department level (see Graduate School Catalog).